matthew-engi/SyncTween/README.md

 2. **Custom Animations**
    You can define custom animations on the client side.
 Check out the `Custom` module for examples.
+   You can also use other Tweening modules combined with this module using a custom animation.

 3. **Support for Streaming Enabled & Streaming Out**
    SyncTween works with **Streaming Enabled** and **Streaming Out** via `CollectionService`.